-What are British Columbia’s sexual harassment training requirements?
+What are British Columbia’s bullying and harassment training requirements?

-British Columbia’s law requires that employers provide sexual harassment training to their employees prior to the start of their employment.
-The law also requires an annual review of their workplace bullying and harassment, and if any changes are made to that policy they must retrain their workforce.
+British Columbia’s law requires that employers provide training on preventing bullying and harassment (which may include sexual harassment training) to their employees, prior to the start of their employment.
+The law also requires an annual review of their workplace bullying and harassment policy, and if any changes are made to that policy they must retrain their workforce.

-What should sexual harassment training in British Columbia cover?
+What should bullying and harassment training in British Columbia cover?

-The law requires that the sexual harassment training teaches employees how to recognize the potential for bullying and harassment, how to respond when they do encounter it, and how to file a report.
-Additionally, employers are required to train on how they will handle a report.
+The law requires that the bullying and harassment training teaches employees how to recognize the potential for bullying and harassment, how to respond when they do encounter it, and how to file a report.
+Additionally, employers are required to train on how they will handle reported incidents of bullying and harassment.

 Who does this apply to?